-Whether it’s a New Orleans-to-New Orleans itinerary or one that starts in New Orleans and ends in Memphis (or vice-versa), Lower Mississippi cruises are typically seven nights long.
+Whether it's a New Orleans-to-New Orleans itinerary or one that starts in New Orleans and ends in Memphis (or vice-versa), Lower Mississippi cruises are typically seven nights long.
 Expect to visit top historic sites in three southern states: Louisiana, Mississippi, and Tennessee.
 Highlights include the French Quarter of New Orleans, Beale Street and Graceland in Memphis, the Civil War battlefields of Vicksburg, and the historic mansions of Natchez (both in Mississippi).
-American Cruise Lines offers this itinerary on both its modern river ships, 190-passenger American Jazz and 175-passenger American Melody, and on its classic 150-passenger paddle-wheel steamer Queen of the Mississippi.
-American Queen Steamboat Company’s sailings are aboard its flagship paddlewheel steamboat American Queen, the new 245-passenger paddlewheeler American Countess and the 166-passenger American Duchess.
-In November 2022, the 386-passenger Viking Mississippi will offer sailings round-trip from New Orleans and from New Orleans to Memphis.
+American Cruise Lines offers this itinerary on its modern river ships (190-passenger American Jazz and 175-passenger American Melody) and its traditional 150-passenger paddlewheel steamer Queen of the Mississippi.
+American Queen Steamboat Company's sailings are aboard its flagship paddlewheel steamboat American Queen, the new 245-passenger paddlewheeler American Countess and the 166-passenger American Duchess.
+In November 2022, the 386-passenger Viking Mississippi will offer roundtrip sailings from New Orleans as well as from New Orleans to Memphis.

 The Upper Mississippi

-The Upper Mississippi offers a completely different experience with seven-night itineraries cruising from St. Louis to Minneapolis/St. Paul (or vice-versa) that explore the heart of the American Midwest with calls on Hannibal (in Missouri) for all things Mark Twain; several Iowa cities, including Fort Madison, Davenport, Dubuque, and Quad Cities (where you'll find agritourism, Victorian architecture, museums, and festivals); plus Winona and Red Wing in Minnesota (for exploration of the Twin Cities of Minneapolis and St. Paul and a visit to the National Eagle Center).
-American Cruise Lines offers this itinerary aboard its 175-guest American Melody modern river ship (to be joined in 2022 by American Symphony) as well as its 185-passenger authentic paddlewheel steamer America.
-American Queen Steamboat Company’s Upper Mississippi itineraries are aboard 166-guest American Duchess and 245-guest American Countess.
-Viking Mississippi debuts in August 2022 with a seven-night America’s Heartland itinerary.
+The Upper Mississippi offers an entirely different experience with seven-night voyages from St. Louis to Minneapolis/St. Paul (or vice-versa) that explore the heart of the American Midwest.
+Itineraries call on Hannibal (in Missouri) for all things Mark Twain; several Iowa cities, including Fort Madison, Davenport, Dubuque, and Quad Cities (where you'll find agritourism, Victorian architecture, museums, and festivals); plus Winona and Red Wing in Minnesota (for exploration of the Twin Cities of Minneapolis and St. Paul and a visit to the National Eagle Center).
+American Cruise Lines offers this itinerary aboard its 175-guest American Melody modern river ship (to be joined in summer 2022 by American Symphony).
+Meanwhile, American Queen Steamboat Company's Upper Mississippi itineraries take place aboard both the166-guest American Duchess and the 245-guest American Countess.
+Viking Mississippi is also slated to debut in summer 2022 with a seven-night America's Heartland itinerary.

 The Complete Mississippi

-Passengers can also explore the entire 2,320-mile length of the country’s most famous river — spanning from New Orleans to Minneapolis — on 14-night cruises.
-All three three river cruise lines offer sailings; however, Viking Mississippi is already sold out for its inaugural 2022 sailings).
-Combining the Upper and Lower Mississippi ports, these itineraries (from American Cruise Lines, American Queen Steamboat Company, and Viking Mississippi, respectively) immerse passengers in Americana as they visit a dozen or more cities and towns and the evolving landscape from the Deep South to the Upper Midwest.
+Passengers can also explore the entire 2,320-mile length of the country's most famous river — spanning from New Orleans to Minneapolis — on 14-night cruises.
+Combining the Upper and Lower Mississippi ports, these itineraries (from American Cruise Lines, American Queen Steamboat Company, and Viking Mississippi, respectively) immerse passengers in Americana as they visit 12-plus cities and towns and the evolving landscape from the Deep South to the Upper Midwest.

 The Tennessee & Cumberland Rivers

 Travelers with a fondness for music and American history can indulge both on a selection of eight-night itineraries from American Queen Steamboat Company that sail through the Tennessee and Cumberland Rivers.
-Ports of call include Nashville, Memphis, and Clarksville (in Tennessee), Paducah (in Kentucky), and a few cities in Alabama.
+Ports of call include Nashville, Memphis, and Clarksville (in Tennessee); Paducah (in Kentucky); and a few cities in Alabama.
 American Cruise Lines also has a seven-night Music Cities Cruise from Memphis to Nashville aboard American Jazz.
-Similarly, American Queen also offers special-edition Rhythm of the Rivers sailings with a musical theme.
+Similarly, American Queen offers special-edition Rhythm of the Rivers sailings with a musical theme.